e-vinci/web3-2025/src/data/post/course-lessons/lesson-2-deploy-persistence.md

 **Goal**: Replace our JSON files with a proper database managed using the Prisma ORM.
 We'll also add a Postgresql database to our infrastructure

 Remember this thing about having to restart the server with each change?
-Let' fix it before going further
+Let's fix it before going further

 - install nodemon with `npm i -g nodemon`  , `-g` means "global" ie that this will be installed at your user level, not in the project's `node_modules` folder
 - start your server with `nodemon` instead of `node`.
 Add a `dev` script in `package.json`.
 We do not want to change the start script because it is used in production where nodemon is not installed.